Carol M. Swain: Race

-Views on Islam
+Islam

 On January 16, 2015, in the wake of the Charlie Hebdo shooting, Swain wrote an op-ed criticizing Islam in The Tennessean.
-She argued that "Islam is not like other religions in the United States [...] it poses an absolute danger to us and our children unless it is monitored. [...]
-If America is to be safe, it must [...] institute serious monitoring of Islamic organizations."
+She argued that "Islam is not like other religions in the United States… it poses an absolute danger to us and our children unless it is monitored. […] If America is to be safe, it must… institute serious monitoring of Islamic organizations."

 Following her comments, a student protest was held at Vanderbilt University, accusing Swain of engaging in "hate speech" and asking that the university implements policies to protect students "from being attacked by faculty members."

 On January 19, Judson Phillips, a conservative activist, wrote an op-ed in The Washington Times in defense of Swain's remarks.
 The same day, Vanderbilt professor David J. Wasserstein published his piece, "Thoughtful views on Islam needed, not simplicity", in the Tennessean, criticising her remarks.
 On January 23, 2015, The Tennessean published another opinion piece, titled "Anti-Islam op-ed distorts reality, could harm people," by Randy Horick.

 In February 2015, Swain filed a police complaint after she received a package with lewd sexual contents and messages from an address in Portland, Oregon in retaliation for her op-ed.
 She commented that she no longer felt safe on the campus of Vanderbilt University.

 Personal life

 Swain married at the age of sixteen and had two sons and one daughter.
 Her daughter died of sudden infant death syndrome.
 Upon being divorced five years later, Swain attempted to commit suicide by swallowing pills.

 During this period she was a Jehovah's Witness.
 According to the Nashville Scene, "As a young girl, Swain became a devout Jehovah's Witness.
 At the time, many in that church believed that the world would end in 1975.
-Swain was among them. ..."
+Swain was among them."
 In 1998 Swain was baptized into the Pentecostal faith after hearing an "internal voice" when she thought she was dying at a hospital.
 In 2017 Swain served as a Citizen's Committee member for the 43rd Annual Tennessee Prayer Breakfast and as a board member for the Nashville Youth for Christ.
-She is a Southern Baptist.
+She is a Southern Baptist and lives in Nashville, Tennessee.